aflemi2/AL-MAN/README.md

 ### HTML5 2D Platform Game
 AL-MAN video game built with Node, Express, Tiled for the graphics, Quintus JavaScript library and its 2D Modules for the game physics.
+Original artwork and level design.
+![Logo](LevelSnap1.jpg)

 >Screenshot from "Big Apple 3 AM" level.

-![Logo](LevelSnap1.jpg)
+![Logo](LevelSnap2.jpg)

 >Another screenshot from the same level.
-![Logo](LevelSnap2.jpg)

 ### Game Overview
 | Levels        | Skill          | Coins  |
 | ------------- |:--------------:| ------:|